-On August 23, 2010, the Fund signed an amendment to an original lease dated January 23, 1998, for a cancelable seven-year operating lease agreement for office space located at 391 Lukens Drive, Riveredge Industrial Park, New Castle, Delaware.
-The amendment to the original lease commenced on November 1, 2010, and is cancelable only upon loss of funding.
-The total lease expense for the Fund for the year ended June 30, 2017 was \$382,363.
+On January 12, 2018, the Fund signed an amendment to an original lease dated January 23, 1998, for a cancelable month to month operating lease agreement for office space located at 391 Lukens Drive, Riveredge Industrial Park, New Castle, Delaware.
+The amendment to the original lease commenced on February 1, 2018, and is effective through January 31, 2019, cancelable by either party to the lease with a 90 day notification.
+The total lease expense for the Fund for the year ended June 30, 2018 was \$385,168.

-Future minimum lease payments under cancelable operating leases as of June 30, 2017, for the Fund are as follows for the years ending June 30:
+Future minimum lease payments under cancelable operating leases as of June 30, 2018, for the Fund are as follows for the years ending June 30: